Traumatic Brain Injury Outpatient Program

 The Traumatic Brain Injury Outpatient Program offers a unique system of diagnosing, treating and caring for patients who are experiencing post-traumatic effects of an injury to the brain.

-Mild to moderate brain injury can occur any time there is a sudden, violent movement of the head.
+Traumatic brain injury can occur any time there is a sudden, violent movement of the head, blow or jolt to the head or body that disrupts how the brain functions.
 This happens when there is obvious head trauma, but it also can occur inside the skull when the brain absorbs impact as it hits the inside of the skull.
-Often a diagnosis is not made until symptoms occur.
-Many factors contribute to mild to moderate brain injuries being overlooked, including the patient's recovery from more apparent injuries.

 "Something just doesn't 'feel' right"